budcribar/RemoteBlazorWebViewTutorial/README.md

 # RemoteBlazorWebViewTutorial

 The RemoteBlazorWebView Wpf control allows you to interact with the user interface of a program developed with the BlazorWebView Wpf control using a web browser.
-This is accomplished by setting up a server (RemoteableWebService) in the cloud and pointing your browser to it.
+This is accomplished by setting up a server (RemoteableWebWindowService) in the cloud and pointing your browser to it.

 Run the following command to install the RemoteableWebWindowService